tarwn/lessthandot-hugo/blogs/content/posts/2013-01-05-installing-scala-2-10-on.md

 and DATENAME(dw,DATEADD(m, number,'1998-01-13')) = 'friday'
 ```

-That is really it for this post…
+That is really it for this post...

  [1]: /index.php/ITProfessionals/ProfessionalDevelopment/ah-yes-those-pesky-resolutions
  [2]: https://issues.scala-lang.org/browse/SI-1133